barmanb17/react/react/README.md

 *jsx must return a single parent element
 *jsx element must be properly closed
 *jsx attributes are written using camelCase (eg: className instead of class).

+{Expressions in Jsx}
+With jsx you can write expressions inside curly braces.
+The expressions can be a React variable, or property, or any other valid JavaScript expression.
+Jsx will execute the expression and return the result.